Umar: Migration to Medina

-In 622 CE, due to the safety offered by Yathrib (later renamed Medīnat an-Nabī, or simply Medina), Muhammad ordered his followers to migrate to Medina.
-Most Muslims migrated at night fearing Quraish resistance, but Umar is reported to have left openly during the day saying: "Any one who wants to make his wife a widow and his children orphans should come and meet me there behind that cliff."
+In 622, due to the safety offered by Yathrib (later renamed Medīnat an-Nabī, or simply Medina), Muhammad ordered his followers to migrate to Medina.
+Most Muslims migrated at night fearing Quraysh resistance, but Umar is reported to have left openly during the day saying:

 Umar migrated to Medina accompanied by his cousin and brother-in-law Saeed ibn Zaid.